gabeluci/gabeluci.github.io/_posts/2018-11-01-basic-HttpListener-web-service.md

                     var handled = false;
                     switch (context.Request.Url.AbsolutePath) {
-                        //This is where we do different things depending on the URL case "/settings":
+                        //This is where we do different things depending on the URL
+                        //TODO: Add cases for each URL we want to respond to case "/settings":
                             switch (context.Request.HttpMethod) {
                                 case "GET":